 The New Caledonian Giant Gecko (Rhacodactylus leachianus) is a reptile in the Diplodactylidae family of gecko lizards.
 It is also known as Leach’s Giant Gecko.

 The New Caledonian Giant Gecko has a thick body with loose skin and a small, stumpy tail.
 It can vary in colour, from green or grey to light or tan brown.
-It has bulging eyes.
-Its feet have pads which enable it to climb.

-Continue reading “New Caledonian Giant Gecko”
+Continue reading “The tongue of a New Caledonian Giant Gecko”

 The Lion-Tailed Macaque (Macaca silenus) is an endangered monkey.
 It is a primate mammal.
 It is also known as the Wanderoo.